CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 	java -version

 Ensure that the Java version displayed starts with 1.8.***.
-If it's not the case, please install the jdk 1.8 from [the official website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If it's not the case, please install the JDK/JRE 1.8.

+Oracle 1.8 can be downloaded from [the official website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

+OpenJDK can be used in addition to the Oracle version.
+OpenJDK 1.8 can be downloaded from [the official website](http://jdk.java.net/).

 ### Application Server###